Adam Levine's Super Bowl Halftime Shirt Looked Like People's Pillows

 It’s a look he debuted as he belted out his hits to millions.

 Maybe it’s a popular fabric pattern.
 Or maybe it’s a popular shirt pattern.
 Or maybe both.
-But what is clear is that it’s a match made in heaven for some very excellent 2019 Super Bowl memes.
+But what is clear is that it’s a match made in heaven for some of the best Super Bowl 53 memes.

 We only hope the trend spreads as quickly as it spread across Twitter: Everyone can own a piece of the Super Bowl 53 halftime show now.
 No tickets necessary.
 Just a trip to Target will do it.